nkatakam13/veracode-reusable-template/README.md

 # Using Veracode Reusable Workflows in Your Repository

 This document explains how to use the **Veracode reusable workflows** for scanning .NET and Java applications.
-The reusable workflows are stored in a central repository (`security-workflows`) and can be called from any application repository using the repository name as the application name in Veracode.
+The reusable workflows are stored in a central repository (`veracode-reusable-workflows`) and can be called from any application repository using the repository name as the application name in Veracode.

 ---